Cookies & Cups > Recipes > Cookies > Pumpkin Spice Snickerdoodles

 Pumpkin Spice Snickerdoodle cookies

-You can store your cookies in an airtight container at room temperature for up to one week (though in my house, they rarely stick around long!)
+• On the counter.
+Store these pumpkin snickerdoodle cookies in an airtight container at room temperature for up to 3-5 days (though in my house, they rarely last that long!).

 More Easy Cookie Recipes